John Sewel, Baron Sewel

 He was made a Labour minister in the Scottish Office department of the Blair Government as Parliamentary Under-Secretary of State for Scotland in 1997, where he assisted Donald Dewar in steering through the legislation that led to the creation of the Scottish Parliament.
 His name is given to the Sewel motion, parliamentary device passed by the Scottish Parliament, in which it agrees that the United Kingdom parliament may pass legislation on a devolved issue extending to Scotland, over which the Scottish Parliament has regular legislative authority.
 He left ministerial office in 1999 upon the new Parliament taking over the majority of the Scottish Office's functions.
-Sewel left the House of Lords in 2015 after photos of him doing drugs with prositutes emerged.
+Sewel left the House of Lords in 2015 after photos of him doing drugs with prostitutes emerged.

 Early life

 Sewel was born on 15 January 1946.
 He was educated at Hanson Boys' Grammar School and Durham University (BA, 1967) before taking his MSc degree at University College of Wales, Swansea in 1970, and a PhD from the University of Aberdeen in 1977.